 Inhaling sulfur fumes can cause severe respiratory problems, burning eyes and throat, allergic reaction.
 Toxic reaction due to accidental inhalation of sulfur fumes is rare outside sulfur mining environments, but beware of unusual symptoms.

-The natural chemicals of copper or silver act against the bacteria causing the rotten egg smell of sulphur.
+The natural chemicals of copper or silver act against the bacteria causing the rotten egg smell of sulfur.
 In Europe, inhabitants of the water, nixies, are said to grant wishes or give luck in exchange for an offering of copper or silver.

 "I am not prepared just now to say to what extent I believe in a physical hell in the next world, but a sulfur mine in Sicily is about the nearest thing to hell that I expect to see in this life."